RHSecurityCompliance/contest/WAIVERS.md

 ### Expecting both `pass` and `fail`/`error`

 Sometimes, failures or errors are not reliable and happen only occassionally.
-This means a waive section might be throwing a lot of "unexpected pass" errors and be rendered useless.
+This means a waive section might be throwing a lot of "unexpected pass" failures and be rendered useless.

 To fix this, pass `sometimes=True` to `Match()`, which tells the waiving code